January Storywalk Book: Raven, Rabbit, Deer by Sue Farrell Holler; Illustrated by Jennifer Faria

 Michelle Skedgell and the Staff at Pierce Cedar Creek Institute

 Welcome to Pierce Cedar Creek Institute

-Set on 742 acres in rural Barry County Michigan, Pierce Cedar Creek Institute, a mix between an environmental education center, nature center and biological field station, provides visitors with an opportunity for outdoor education and exposure to a blend of diverse habitats including wetlands, forests, marshes, streams, lakes, and prairies.
+Set on 850 acres in rural Barry County Michigan, Pierce Cedar Creek Institute, a mix between an environmental education center, nature center and biological field station, provides visitors opportunities for education, recreation, research, and exposure to a blend of diverse habitats including wetlands, forests, marshes, streams, lakes, and prairies.

 The Institute offers environmental education and sustainable land management programs to the community, instructing environmental stewards by communicating the core values of land conservancy, environmental responsibility and the pursuit of knowledge; provides undergraduate research grants and research partnerships with a consortium of area colleges and universities; and features over nine miles of hiking trails open to the public, free of charge, from dawn to dusk year-round.

 Latest News and Information

 Construction of the ice rink is in process.
 The projected opening date is at Winterfest on Saturday, January 29.

 Applications for the 2022 Biological Field Station Season are now online!
 Apply here!